Abrahamic religions: Islam

 Islam is based on the teachings of the Quran.
-Although it considers Muhammad to be the Seal of the prophets, Islam teaches that every prophet preached Islam, as the word Islam literally means submission to God, the main concept preached by all Abrahamic prophets.
-Although the Quran is the central religious text of Islam, which Muslims believe to be a revelation from God, other Islamic books considered to be revealed by God before the Quran, mentioned by name in the Quran are the Tawrat (Torah) revealed to the prophets and messengers amongst the Children of Israel, the Zabur (Psalms) revealed to Dawud (David) and the Injil (the Gospel) revealed to Isa (Jesus).
+Although it considers Muhammad to be the Seal of the prophets, Islam teaches that every prophet preached Islam, as the word Islam means submission, the main concept preached by all prophets.
+Although the Quran is the central religious text of Islam, which Muslims believe to be a revelation from God, other Islamic books considered to be revealed by God before the Quran, mentioned by name in the Quran are the Tawrat (Torah) revealed to the prophets and messengers amongst the Children of Israel (Bani Israil), the Zabur (Psalms) revealed to Dawud (David) and the Injil (the Gospel) revealed to Isa (Jesus).
 The Quran also mentions God having revealed the Scrolls of Abraham and the Scrolls of Moses.

+The relationship between Islamic and Hebrew scriptures and New Testament differs significantly from the relationship between the New Testament and the Hebrew Bible.
+Whereas the New Testament draws heavily on the Hebrew Bible and interprets its text in light of the foundations of the new religion, the Quran only alludes to various stories of Biblical writings, but remains independent of both, focusing on establishing a monotheistic message by utilizing the stories of the prophets in a religious decentralized environment.

+In the 7th century AD, Islam was founded by Muhammad in the Arabian Peninsula; it spread widely through the early Muslim conquests, shortly after his death.
+Islam understands its form of "Abrahamic monotheism" as preceding both Judaism and Christianity, and in contrast with Arabian Henotheism.

 The teachings of the Quran are believed by Muslims to be the direct and final revelation and words of God.
 Islam, like Christianity, is a universal religion (i.e. membership is open to anyone).
-Like Judaism, it has a strictly unitary conception of God, called tawhid, or "strict" monotheism.

-Other Abrahamic religions

-Historically, the Abrahamic religions have been considered to be Judaism, Christianity, and Islam.
-Some of this is due to the age and larger size of these three.
-The other, similar religions were seen as either too new to judge as being truly in the same class, or too small to be of significance to the category.

-However, some of the restrictions of Abrahamic to these three is due only to tradition in historical classification.
-Therefore, restricting the category to these three religions has come under criticism.
-The religions listed below here claim Abrahamic classification, either by the religions themselves, or by scholars who study them.

-Baháʼí Faith

-The Baháʼí Faith, which developed from Shi'a Islam during the late 19th century, is a world religion that has been listed as Abrahamic by scholarly sources in various fields.
-Monotheistic, it recognizes Abraham as one of a number of Manifestations of God including Adam, Moses, Zoroaster, Krishna, Gautama Buddha, Jesus, Muhammad, the Báb, and ultimately Baháʼu'lláh.
-God communicates his will and purpose to humanity through these intermediaries, in a process known as progressive revelation.
+Like Judaism, it has a strictly unitary conception of God, called tawhid or "strict monotheism".
+The story of the creation of the world in the Quran is elaborated less extensively than in the Hebrew scripture, emphasizing the transcendence and universality of God, instead.
+According to the Quran, God says kun fa-yakūnu.
+The Quran describes God as the creator of "heavens and earth", to emphasize that it is a universal God and not a local Arabian deity.